-The main driver of the SCR is the Market Risk which consists of the Equity, Interest Rate, Currency, Concentration and Spread Risks.
-These are mainly driven by the investments held by the Company.
+The main driver of the SCR is the Counterparty Default Risk which consists of the Type 1 and Type 2 exposure charges.
+These are mainly driven by the cash at bank, reinsurance recoverables and other receivables held by the Company.